Undergraduate Admissions Information

 International Students - Online Studies

-Online international applicants are encouraged to complete the admissions process no less than three months prior to the expected start date.
-In addition to the standard admissions requirements for all undergraduate students, online international students whose first language is not English must submit satisfactory scores demonstrating English proficiency.
-Financial information may be obtained from the Admissions Office including amounts for all fees and tuition.
+Online international applicants are encouraged to complete the admissions process no less than three months before the expected start date.
+Financial information may be obtained from the Admissions Office, including amounts for all fees and tuition.

 High School Dual Enrollment Criteria

-Qualified high school juniors and seniors may apply for admittance as a dual-enrolled student to Carolina University if they have a minimum in-progress high school GPA of 2.5.
+Qualified high school juniors and seniors may apply for admittance as dual-enrolled students to Carolina University if they have a minimum in-progress high school GPA of 2.5.

 Credit for dual enrollment courses will be given whether the student chooses to seek a degree at Carolina University or not.
 The credit for these courses will be transferable to any institution that accepts credit from Carolina University.